donutrj/verdigris2/content/Characters/Talents/Talents Master List.md

 ## Orator
 Max: 2

 You are skilled at firing up crowds.
-You gain +1 bonus  per level in this talent when using a Personality Test during public speaking.
+You gain +1 bonus  per level in this talent when using a Charisma Test during public speaking.
 ## Orientation
 Max: Intelligence